Faculty & Staff Directory

 Outside of the classroom, Ms Bryant coaches girls’ cross-country and squash.
 Ms Bryant lives with her husband Steve Paluseo in campus housing

 Rob is an alumnus of St. Mark's, Class of '04.
 After graduating from Wake Forest University and teaching at Groton School for one year, Rob returned to St. Mark's in the fall of 2009.
 At St. Mark's, Rob has taught American history, Economics, the Middle East Since 1800, Our Times and Postwar America, in addition to coaching the boys' cross-country and baseball teams.
-He lives in Coe House, where he serves as Dorm Head.
+He lives on campus, where he serves as Dorm Head.

 Yue grew up in Shanghai, China, and went to Pomfret School in Connecticut.
 She received her B.A. in Mathematics, with a minor in Economics, from Smith College, where she was elected to Sigma Xi.
 Yue began her teaching career at Phillips Academy Andover, where she served as a teaching fellow in the Mathematics Department.
 In addition to teaching, she supervised a girls’ dorm and assisted with coaching boys’ novice crew.
 Prior to working at St. Mark’s she received her M.Ed. from Harvard Graduate School of Education.